yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 there and watch.
 Eventually you will realize that it's time to become a speaker.
 Remember that it doesn't really matter how much your coworkers respect you.
 What matters is what the _market_ thinks about you.

+{% quote Playing GTA 'til 3 a.m. is not what successful and happy software architects do. %}

 **Don't Forget to Relax**.
 Nobody likes those smelly dorks who only get one haircut per year.
 They will